wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 Below there are two separate cases that show the ray-perceptions.
-The first one to the left shows all rays reaching at least one object (either purple banana, yellow banana or a wall) and also the 7 sensor reading in array form (see the encodings in the 4 first entries do not contain the *none found* case).
-The second one to the right shows all but one ray reaching an object and also the 7 sensor readings in array form (see the encodings in the 4 first entrines do include the *none found* case for the 4th perception).
+The first one to the left shows all rays reaching at least one object (either purple banana, yellow banana or a wall) and also the 7 sensor readings in array form (see the encodings in the 4 first entries do not contain the *none found* case).
+The second one to the right shows all but one ray reaching an object and also the 7 sensor readings in array form (see the encodings in the 4 first entries do include the *none found* case for the 4th perception).

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_banana_env_observations.png" alt="fig-banana-agent-ray-observations" position="center"
     caption="Figure 2.
-Agent ray-perceptions. a) 7 rays reaching at least one object (banana or wall). b) One rayreaching the max. length before reaching any object" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+Agent ray-perceptions. a) 7 rays reaching at least one object (banana or wall). b) One ray reaching the max. length before reaching any object" captionPosition="center" style="border-radius: 8px;" >}}

 All these measurements account for an observation consisting of a vector with 37 elements.
 This vector observation will be the representation of the state of